MLH/Twilio-GHW-Cloud-Week/README.md

 ### Step 3: Daily challenge complete!
 Time to submit.

 You've completed day 4, high five!
-To submit, take a screenshot of your Authy app showing the site you added and submit to [DevPost](https://hackp.ac/dailydevpost) (don't worry about sharing the code, it expires!).
+To submit, take a screenshot of your Authy app showing the site you added and submit to the GHW Security Week day-of form! (don't worry about sharing the code, it expires!).

 ## Day 4: Receive your first phone call using TwiML bins and Dev Phone.